January 13, 2022

 We all know that shorter is better, but there’s some nuance to that advice.
 First, each social media platform has its own formatting requirements, interface and social context, so what’s best on Facebook may not apply to TikTok.

 Consult Sprout Social’s best practices for video length on each platform.
-We’ve listed LinkedIn, Facebook and YouTube, but read the Sprout Social for the latest insights on every platform possible.
+We’ve listed LinkedIn, Facebook and YouTube, but read the full post for the latest insights on every platform possible.

 LinkedIn: The maximum length for LinkedIn videos is 10 minutes but the network recommends that the ideal length depends on your objective.
 For brand awareness and consideration, LinkedIn says that a video under 30 seconds has a 200% lift in completion rates.